 While people who are deficient in vitamin D3 typically feel better after beginning supplementation, it can take months (or up to a year) for adequate levels to be achieved.

 After I quit drinking, I took around 5,000 IU per day for many months.
-I then moved to a new city with a beach nearby; since then, I have only taken extra vitamin D3 during the winter or after long periods of rainy days.
+I then moved to a new city with a beach nearby; since then, I have only taken extra during the winter or after long periods of rainy days.

 I am a fan of the following supplements, all of which contain vitamin D3:

-I’ve mentioned these options because not all vitamin D supplements are optimal choices.
+I’ve mentioned these options because not all supplements are optimal choices.
 Vitamin D2 is available in supplement form and often added to milk and cereals.
 Unfortunately, our bodies are inefficient at converting vitamin D2 into vitamin D3.

 - Low levels of vitamin D are associated with depression, psychotic symptoms, and more recently, alcohol use disorders (source)